Course Outline

 Reviewer Information:

-Course Description: This course provides essential background information on COVID-19 with emphasis on various testing methodologies available for the identification/diagnosis of suspected COVID-19 infections and to help identify possible prior COVID-19 infections and provide useful information for epidemiological and research studies.
+Course Description: This course provides essential background information on COVID-19, with emphasis on various testing methodologies for the identification/diagnosis of suspected COVID-19 infections, for identifying possible prior COVID-19 infections, and for providing useful information for epidemiological and research studies.
 In addition, the course emphasizes the difference between diagnostic (viral) tests and antibody (serology) tests when used for COVID-19 testing.
-Updated information on COVID-19 treatments including current updates on vaccines are also provided.